AlexKwi/partner-exercise/CODE-OF-CONDUCT.md

 ---

 ## Code of Conduct for Squaring
 By using squaring, you agree to adhere to the following principles and to only engage in the accepted behavior listed below.
-You also agree to right any wrongdoing through the process also listed below.
+You also agree to correct any wrongdoing through the process also listed below.
 Squaring exists for the purpose of:
 - Finding the squares of whole numbers in a rather complicated process
 - Not having to dig through backpacks to find calculators for a "simple" task
 - Not wasting phone battery on "simple" calculations